 - Permission to use our logo (restrictions apply).
 We can send you different versions of our logo and guidelines on how it can be used. - Some wording or photographs for flyers/invitations. - A signed letter of authorisation from One25 on our headed paper (to help you find a free/cheap venue, for example.) - Support with publicity.
 Get in contact with events@one25.org.uk with any draft publicity, and it'll get checked over by the relevant people, and released to the general public if relevant. - Adding your event to our website, Facebook and Twitter pages.
-Or promoting your event on our social media. - Organising a trained speaker for the event (subject to availability). - Our 'Green Light District' 2 minute film can be played at your event to increase understanding of the issues women face on the streets. - Providing you with our own publicity materials including flyers, posters and banners. - Providing you with One25 collection tins and/or buckets.
+Or promoting your event on our social media. - Organising a trained speaker for the event (subject to availability). - The Centre for Social Justice film made about our work can be played at your event to increase understanding of the issues women face on the streets. - Providing you with our own publicity materials including flyers, posters and banners. - Providing you with One25 collection tins and/or buckets.